John Baptist Smith

-John Baptist Smith (1843–1923) is believed by some to have provided the most lasting contribution made by either side during the American Civil War.
-In 1862 he invented and helped build a lantern system of naval signaling.
+John Baptist Smith (1843–1923) invented and helped build a lantern system of naval signaling in 1862.

 He was born September 19, 1843, at Hycotee in Caswell County, North Carolina, the son of Richard Ivy Smith (1800–1871) and Mary Amis Goodwin Smith (1815–1889).
 At seventeen, he joined the Milton Blues to fight in the Civil War.
 Rapidly promoted and transferred to the Signal Corps, he soon was a sergeant in charge of a Confederate signaling station on the James River at Newport News, Virginia.
 While there he witnessed the naval battle between the Confederate ironclad Virginia when it destroyed the federal frigates Cumberland and Congress in the James River.
 When Norfolk was evacuated, Sgt.
 Smith and his signal corps were ordered to Petersburg, Virginia and given charge of the signal station on the Appomattox River to observe the movement of the enemy fleet and forces.
 While occupying an exposed position that was often under siege, he and his men held fast.
 Smith and his men also rendered valuable service during the seven day's fight around Richmond and the retreat of McClellan's army.

 In July 1862 Smith was ordered by the Confederate Secretary of War to the Cape Fear River region of North Carolina to assist in organizing the signal service.
 He was placed in charge of the important station at Fort Fisher under Colonel William Lamb.
 Being concerned with establishing signal communication between forts at the mouth of the river he focused on the following: "I soon observed the great difficulty a vessel encountered in her effort to enter our port," he later recalled, "and at once began to study how this obstacle might be overcome."
 The Cape Fear River was used by Confederate blockade-running vessels bringing essential supplies to the South, and anything that could be done to speed their entry and ensure their safe arrival would be welcomed.